 Each topologically distinct physical network in a diagram requires exactly one Solver Configuration block from the Simscape Utilities library.
 The Solver Configuration block specifies global environment information for simulation and provides parameters for the solver that your model needs for simulation.

 Each electrical network requires an Electrical Reference block.
 This block establishes the electrical ground for the circuit.
 Networks with electromechanical blocks also require a Mechanical Rotational Reference block.
-For more information about using reference blocks, see Grounding Rules.
+For more information about using reference blocks, see Grounding Rules (Simscape).